MayaPosch/NyanSD/doc/NyanSD_overview_and_requirements.md

 ## 3. Reference implementation ##

-The NyanSD reference implementation of NYSD is to be based around the following technologies:
+The NyanSD reference implementation of NYSD is based around the following technologies:

 * C++
 * LibPOCO (networking support)